martimarino/SearchEngine/README.md

 -  skipInfo
 - collectionStatistics
 - flags

-All the files are used in the query phase.
+All these files are used in the query phase.

 ## Query Processing
 Executing the file Main.java as before, after the index build, the user can insert the query choosing between different options displaues by the command line interface: